AntoniosNikolaidis/airplane_project/readme.txt

-I create an algorithm which create a plane and check if it’s ready to take off.
-I create some employees that everyone has a job to do and when they finish their job the send a massage that all is Ok!
+I made an algorithm which create a plane and check if it’s ready to take off.
+I created some employees that everyone has a job to do and when they finish their job the send a massage that all is Ok!
 If all the employees send the message ok then the plane is ready to take off .
 I create classes for every employee and every component of the plane